Edit

 Use trades to group services

-Trades let you group incident types in your preferred way.
+Trades are the types of services your organization provides to your customers.
+In Field Service, use trades to group incident types together.
 Configure trades and trade coverages to simplify the creation of work orders and the services that are provided in a functional location or for a service account, or for accounts at locations.
 Using trades adds another layer of details to create reports and filter charts on reports.

 Prerequisites